ZerBea/hcxdumptool/README.md

 Broadcom

+Realtek (mostly no monitor mode by kernel drivers)

 Antennas
 --------------

 The best high frequency amplifier is a good antenna!

-It is much better to achieve gain using a good antenna instead of increasing transmitter power
+It is much better to achieve gain using a good antenna instead of increasing transmitter power.

 | VENDOR MODEL           | TYPE            |
 | ---------------------- | --------------- |